Trafford Local Plan

 The Issues Paper consultation phase of the new Local Plan took place from 23 July to 14 September 2018.

 Work has commenced on assessing the full range of comments received on the Local Plan Issues Paper, which we will use to help develop the draft plan.
-It’s intended that comments received will be available to view on our website by Summer 2019 and a more detailed document relating to the response to the Issues Paper published later in the year.
+Comments received are available to view by selecting Stage 1 in the table below.

 We are assessing sites submitted through the Local Plan Call for Sites exercise as part of the work we are doing to inform the next stage of the new Local Plan and final version of the Integrated Assessment scoping report.
-We will publish the information relating to the site assessments as part of the next stage of consultation later in 2019.
+We will publish the information relating to the site assessments as part of the next stage of consultation.

 An indicative timetable of when the next consultation on the new Local Plan will be is set out below.